-New: A poetry series...in the words of the teacher
+New: A poetry series that begins March 3 and continues through March 12 and March 17...in the words of the teacher

-In this 6 hour course we will read poems about gardens, flora and fauna.
+In this 3 session course, over 6 hours we will read poems about gardens, flora and fauna.
 We will spend time in various parts of the Dunn garden as it comes into its spring body; it will be our “guide.”
 We will consider what the garden gives us psychically, physically and spiritually and write our own poems inspired by these sources.